fbpx

 • If you are determined to leave the past behind and focus on your future – without having a clear idea of it yet.
 The radical focus of the paperwork optimisation process on what is very important to you will help you better understand your values and priorities and create inspiring plans that give your retirement life purpose and direction.

-#2 – How can excess paperwork hinder a successful transition into retirement?
+#2 – How can excess paperwork hinder a successful transition into the next stage of your life?

-Too much and/or disorganised paperwork can become a burden, hindering your ability to approach this new phase in your life with clarity and peace of mind.
+Too much and/or disorganised paperwork can become a burden, hindering your ability to approach the next phase in your life with clarity and peace of mind.

 These are some of the negative consequences of an excess of personal paperwork: